 - Like all Highlander decks, you'll struggle against Bomb Warrior or Albatross Priest.
 When multiple copies of the same card are shuffled into your deck, the Battlecry of Sir Finley does not trigger.
 It’s less of a major issue in this deck than others though, as given how cheap Finley is as a minion, it’s easier to play him early in the game before a horde of Albatross flood your deck and scupper your plans.

 - Zephrys the Great is as his name suggests.
-He can be tutored out with your Sandbinder, and will give you the perfect card based on your board, hand and mana situation.
+He will give you the perfect card based on your board, hand and mana situation.
 Check out our Zephrys the Great guide for more information.

 - Be flexible!
 You’ll have 3 upgraded Hero Powers to choose from when you play Sir Finley of the Sands, so adjust your game plan accordingly.
 If the opponent is aggressive, it might be best to pick Tank Up and take the face damage until you draw your board clears.
 If the future is uncertain, then Druid’s upgraded hero power is a very versatile one.

-- Nozdormu the Timeless is a 4 mana 8/8, but remember: it boosts both players' mana to 10.
+- If you're feeling saucy, you can add in Nozdormu the Timeless to this deck.
+He's a 4 mana 8/8, but remember: it boosts both players' mana to 10.
 Your opponent will benefit from this first, but it's worth it if you have a big play in mind for the following turn like Dragonqueen Alexstrasza.